-Better Safe Than Sorry: 3 Insect Intruders to Protect Your Home From
+3 Insect Intruders to Keep Out of Your Home

 Your home is supposed to be a peaceful place to go a the end of the day to relax and express yourself comfortably.
 It should be a safe place you are happy to get back to every day.

 But if your home has been invaded by one of these four intruders, you’re probably singing a different tune.
 Here are four of the worst intruders you should protect your home from.

 Some bugs get a bad rap.
 Take spiders, for example.
 As creepy-crawly as they are, spiders are very helpful residents.
 They eat mosquitos and other insects that can be harmful to you and your home.
 Roaches, however, are not so helpful.

 Roaches are attracted to your garbage, so they tend to spread really scary things like Salmonella and Shigella throughout your home.
 As if that’s not bad enough, they leave little trails of fecal matter wherever they go, and they use them to find their way around.
 Those trails can leave stains and odors all over your home.
 Many people are allergic to the proteins found in cockroach saliva.
 This is just one kind insect you do not want in your home.

 There are several habits to get into to prevent, or at the very least to not provoke, a roach infestation.
 The most important thing is cleanliness.
 For starters, don’t let your trash build up to the point where it would attract roaches and other bugs and wash dishes as soon as you’re done with them.
 Unfortunately, by the time you notice the infestation, it’s probably beyond your control, and you’ll need professional help.

 Image by Flickr via stoneflower

 Termites feast on the wooden structures of homes because they thrive on the cellulose found in the wood.
 It’s almost impossible to detect them in the early stages of an invasion because they stay outside and burrow into the wood.
 If left untreated, severe termite infestations can ruin the structural integrity of your home entirely.